IBM-Cloud/docs/services/IoT/devices/libraries/embedded_c.md

 ## Installation
 {: #installation}

-To install the {{site.data.keyword.iot_full}} client library for Embedded C, complete the following instructions:
+To install the {{site.data.keyword.iot_short_notm}} client library for Embedded C, complete the following instructions:

 1. To install the latest version of the library, enter the following code on the command line:
 ```